Post

 Many Questions

-• Why in readelf are there integers instead of names before the injection but not after ?
+• Why does readelf show integers instead of names before the injection, but not after?

-• Why in Ghidra are there incorrect lib names after the injection but not before ? (not shown in the screens)
+• Why does Ghidra show incorrect lib names after the injection, but not before? (not shown in the screenshots)

-• In readelf after injection, where all these new dynamic entries come from ?
+• In readelf after injection, where do all these new dynamic entries come from?

 Turning point

-After a lot of failed attempts, I eventually set this project aside to focus on some other projects.
-Blantlantly aware of my incompetence, the idea was to come back at it once I’d be skilled enough to crack it.
+As said earlier, I set this project aside.
 And that’s how it went until I found this blogpost from Nozomi Networks Labs.
-Not only they managed to hook and dump the dex files, but they did it using this exact same* method that I tried.
+Not only did they managed to hook and dump the DEX files, but they did it using the exact same* method I had tried.

-Unfortunately, their article does not provides more information on how they achieved it.
-But at least, I now have a proof of the feasability of this technique and that all I have to do now is to try harder™.
+Unfortunately, their article does not provide more information on how they achieved it.
+But at least now, I have proof of the feasibility of this technique, and all I have to do now is try harder™.

 Anatomy of a Fail